zend-server-plugins/Documentation/RouteAPI.md

 ##Plugin Structure##
 A Route plugin is comprised of a 'route.php' file which contains all the plugin logic.
 ##ZAppsPlugin##
-Zend internally defined class that inherits the plugin object.
+This class is an internal Zend class which enables the connection between the plugin and Zend Server.
 ```php
 <?php
 class MyAppPlugin extends ZAppsPlugin {